Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Experiments

-To form explainable and reusable units of knowledge, we clustered the VAE-generated subtree vectors into distinct pattern-based KCs using the K-means clustering algorithm.
-This stage focuses solely on high-attention subtrees from correct submissions, as these subtrees encode valid patterns.
-The elbow method was employed to empirically determine the optimal number of clusters, and $k$ was set to $50$, balancing model granularity with interpretability.
-Each subtree vector was assigned to the nearest cluster center, and the centroid of each cluster was designated as the representative pattern for that cluster, thereby defining a set of $50$ pattern-based KCs.
-These clusters were then used to map both correct and incorrect subtrees to their closest KC representation, enabling downstream analyses of student performance at the KC level.
-Therefore, our whole pipeline resulted in a set of explainable, structurally coherent, and pedagogically grounded KCs extracted directly from student code.
-Table~\ref{tab:kc_eda} presents summary statistics of the clustered pattern-based KCs, providing insight into their distribution across $50$ problems and all the student submissions from the dataset.
+In the final stage, we clustered the VAE-generated subtree vectors into distinct pattern-based KCs using K-means.
+Only high-attention subtrees from correct submissions were considered, ensuring clusters reflected valid programming patterns.
+The elbow method indicated an optimal cluster count of $k=50$, balancing granularity with interpretability.
+Each subtree vector was assigned to its nearest cluster center, with the centroid serving as the representative pattern for that KC.
+Both correct and incorrect subtrees were then mapped to their closest KC, enabling downstream analyses of student performance at the KC level.
+This process produced a set of $50$ structurally coherent and pedagogically grounded KCs extracted directly from student code, providing a foundation for the subsequent integration into our KC-DKT model and learning curve evaluation.